 The rotisserie format is still the most common type of fantasy baseball league.
 You do battle with everyone in your league for the entire year, trying to accumulate the best stats in (at least) 10 different categories over thousands of at-bats and innings.
-But head-to-head points leagues are starting to gain steam.
-Taking a cue from fantasy football, you’re matched up against a single opponent each week, trying to win the week by totaling the highest number of points, regardless of from which statistical categories they come.
+But head-to-head points leagues have grown in popularity in recent years.
+Taking a cue from fantasy football, you’re matched up against a single opponent each week, trying to win the week by totaling the highest number of points (which you accumulate through the traditional rotisserie categories), regardless of from which statistical categories they come.

 But an under-appreciated type of fantasy baseball league is the one that combines the best of both formats – head-to-head (H2H) categories leagues.
 As with H2H points leagues, you draw a single opponent each week, and your only goal is to beat that one foe, make it to the playoffs, and take down the championship.
 But similar to rotisserie leagues, you’re competing in the typical 5×5 categories (usually), trying to make sure you’re scoring more runs, tallying more wins, and garnering more steals than your opponent.

 Sometimes, as in H2H points leagues, you’ll get a single “win” or “loss” for the week, depending on how you fared in the 10 categories.
 But often, your team statistics are totaled up separately in each of the 10 categories, producing some combination of 10 wins, losses, and ties for each scoring period.

 Whether you play with one win, loss, or tie for the week or break it down by each individual category, playing in a H2H categories league is the best way for those who are faithful to the rotisserie format to ensure that they’re engaged all year and getting the thrill of the head-to-head style.

 But like any change in format, differences in strategies arise.
 So here are a few small considerations to keep in mind when you’re drafting in your H2H categories league.